osita-sunday-nnyigide/Pras_Server/README.md

 Protein Repair and Analysis (PRAS) Server is a library to repair PDB or mmCIF structures, add missing heavy atoms and hydrogen atoms and assign secondary structures by amide-amide interactions of the backbone.

-On November 20, 2022, a C++ version of the server that is independent of the python counterpart was released .
+On November 20, 2022, a C++ version of the server that is independent of the python counterpart was released.
 The C++ version is named Pras_Server_C++ and is part of this repository.
 Both versions produce the same result but the former is 9 to 12 times faster than the latter.
-It was written for those processing hundrends of
+To use the C++ version, download this ZIP and extract the Pras_Server_C++ folder and follow the instruction in INSTALL file included with the distribution.

-PDB structures or a single extremely large PDB/mmCIF structure.
+You can also use the server online at https://www.protein-science.com/

-You can use the server online at https://www.protein-science.com/ or on your local machine following the instructions given below
+To use the python disribution on your local machine, follow the instructions given below

-The library consists of:
+The PRAS program consists of:
 ```python
 Tools to automatically download PDB or mmCIF structures